 Representation in South Carolina Bicycle Crashes

-South Carolina bicycle crash lawyer and Bike Law founder Peter Wilborn has raced, toured, commuted, and ridden his bike daily for fun.
+Bicycle crash lawyer and Bike Law founder Peter Wilborn has raced, toured, commuted, and ridden his bike daily for fun.
 In 1998, Peter had a bike tragedy in his own family, realized firsthand the need for lawyers who understand cycling, and devoted his law practice to Bike Law.
 From the start, calls and referrals have come from friends in cycling clubs and bike shops and from advocates for better bicycling.

-Since then, Peter has represented hundreds of cyclists in Maryland, DC, South Carolina, and most recently Florida as their bicycle accident attorney who have been injured by motorists, unsafe road conditions, or defective cycling products.
+Since then, Peter has represented hundreds of cyclists in Maryland, DC, South Carolina, and most recently Florida as their bicycle crash attorney who have been injured by motorists, unsafe road conditions, or defective cycling products.
 He has personally trained police officers to better investigate bicycle crashes.
-Working closely with the Palmetto Cycling Coalition, he has promoted better laws and supported public service campaigns.
-Peter has represented injured cyclists in bicycle crashes in Charleston, Mt.
-Pleasant, Myrtle Beach, Columbia, Rock Hill, Aiken, Spartanburg, Greenville, and most places in between.

 Peter is a Life Member of the League of American Bicyclists and is a League Certified Bicycle Safety Instructor (#1864).
 For what it’s worth, he is rated as an AV Preeminent Attorney (4.9 out of 5) and has received awards for his pro bono work from the South Carolina and American bar associations.

-Peter regularly speaks across South Carolina (and the country) to bicycle clubs, advocacy groups, and law enforcement personnel on bicycle safety, bicycle laws and as their South Carolina bicycle accident lawyer.
+Peter regularly speaks across the country to bicycle clubs, advocacy groups, and law enforcement personnel on bicycle safety, bicycle laws and as their South Carolina bicycle accident lawyer.
 He is especially interested in the etiquette and culture of cycling, and his article “The Lost Art of the Group Ride” has been downloaded over 275,000 times.